thecurryspice/noc/README.md

 # Router

-Once the router has been accessed as an element in in a 2D matrix, all functions related to packet-traversal can be used to simulate handling an actual packet.<br>
+Once the router has been accessed as an element in a 2D matrix, all functions related to packet-traversal can be used to simulate handling an actual packet.<br>
+As of now, the Packet object is not accepted in any of Router's functions.
+Simulations can still be done the usual way using `canTransmit()`, `canReceive()`, and `route()`.<br>

 ---